-If you are one of the many people who suffer from insomnia, infrequent night time sleep, or poor quality sleep then you need a good sleep tracker to help track your progress and determine the causes.
-If you do not track your sleep then it can be very hard to make improvements.
+If you are among the many people with insomnia, infrequent nighttime sleep, or poor-quality sleep or want to track your sleep data, you need a good sleep tracker to help track your progress and determine the causes.

 ➡ The Best running app for Apple Watch: Free/Paid

-We’re often asked which Apple Watch apps are the best for monitoring sleep and tracking fitness.
-We also see lots of discussion across the internet with different people recommending different apps, but with limited unbiased testing to back up their choices.
-For this reason we decided to test a range of sleep tracking apps on the market for ourselves.
-In short, we found the best Apple Watch sleep tracker app was Sleep++.
+We’re often asked by our readers and Apple enthusiasts which Apple Watch apps are the best for monitoring sleep and tracking fitness.
+We also see lots of discussion across the internet with different people recommending different apps but with limited unbiased testing to back up their choices.

-Sleeping is like the third leg on the proverbial ‘ stool of life.
+Sleeping is like the third leg on the proverbial ‘stool of life.
 (The other two legs are eating and pooping).
 The only thing that lets you reboot your mind and body, sleeping is critical to physical and mental well-being.
 If you’re a qualified Apple Watch user who wants to monitor your rest time using your wrist-worn device, then you have a lot of choices.

-➡ Which apple watch tracks sleep ?
+➡ Which Apple watch tracks sleep?

-Millions of Americans are sleep impaired, and that has had a tremendous impact on their daily lives.
-Studies have shown that people who don’t get enough sleep are more inclined to make mistakes at work, lose focus, and feel fatigued.
-Research has also revealed that sleep deprivation has contributed to over 100,000 accidental deaths in the work place.
+Research has also revealed that sleep deprivation has contributed to over 100,000 accidental deaths in the workplace.
 A wearable tracker could help you get more rest throughout the night, leading to longer and more energized days.

-Approximately 1 in 4 Americans suffer from chronic sleep deficiency, which is costing them more than 10 hours of potential productivity per week.
+Approximately 1 in 4 Americans suffer from chronic sleep deficiency, costing them more than 10 hours of potential productivity per week.
 A tracker will typically track up to 100 hours of continuous sleep, saving you 25% of your life’s lost opportunities.

-If you are a beginner or an advanced user when it comes to fitness, we can all use more tools in order to achieve our goals.
-You might be asking yourself: what kind of tools are available for me when it comes to self improvement and optimizing my lifestyle?
-You don’t have to look further than these best weight loss apps for iPhone, iPhone running apps, Calorie counter and food tracker apps that will help you get the most out of your day.
+If you are a beginner or an advanced user of fitness, we can all use more tools to achieve our goals.
+What tools are available for me regarding self-improvement and optimizing my lifestyle?
+You don’t have to look further than these best weight loss apps for iPhone, iPhone running appsCalorie counter, and food tracker apps that will help you get the most out of your day.

-➡ Does Apple Watch Track Your Sleep ?
+➡ Does Apple Watch Track Your Sleep?

-The new sleep tracking feature in watchOS, allowing you to measure your sleep at night is fantastic – but it’s only the most basic of functionality.
-If you want more data about your sleeping habits, which can be great for looking at long-term trends related to health, diet and how different factors may affect your sleep quality, you’ll need a third party sleep app.
+The new sleep tracking feature in watchOS, allowing you to measure your sleep at night, is fantastic – but it’s only the most basic of functionality.
+If you want more data about your sleeping habits, which can be great for looking at long-term trends related to health, diet, and how different factors may affect your sleep quality, you’ll need a third-party sleep app.

 5 Best Sleep Tracking Apps for Apple Watch